yochaigal/cairn/build-an-adventure-site.md

 - Ruling faction (if applicable) with trait(s) & motives; add some kind of counter balance (enemies or pre-existing/hidden faction).

 ## Spark Tables
-[Spark Tables](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html) are very handy tools for quickly creating a unique setting.
-They typically are made of words in two columns of 20 rows each.
-For some example Spark Tables for Cairn, see [here](https://docs.google.com/spreadsheets/d/1b3E3FsQVvjqAMVcDIVXXQmo9g6bH0fQBDbzRJ6K5F10/edit#gid=0).
+[Spark Tables](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html) are very handy tools for quickly creating a setting.
+They are typically made of 40 words divided into two columns.
+For an example Spark Table see [here](https://docs.google.com/spreadsheets/d/1b3E3FsQVvjqAMVcDIVXXQmo9g6bH0fQBDbzRJ6K5F10/edit#gid=0).
+There are four tables there.
+With some light editing, they result in phrases like:
+- Digesting Claws
+- White Eyes
+- Distorted Tongues
+- Predatory Awakening
+- Grimalkin Fungi
+- Nourishing Deep
+- Paranoia Underbrush
+- Mouth-less Cemetery
+- Withering Hue
+- Subterranean Ripple
+- Transmutation Sparrows
+- Moonlight Trees
+- Mildew Gloom
+- Smoldering Shade

+### Creating a Spark Table
-To create a Spark Table, you'll want to find a find a source close to your adventure's overall theme (e.g. a PDF with related content).
+To create a Spark Table, you'll want to find a find a book or website close to your adventure's overall theme (e.g. a PDF with related content).
 You can pull words from it by simply picking a random page and writing down whatever meets your eye, or you can import it into a web-based tool.
-- [WordCounter.net](https://wordcounter.net/website-word-count) can create lists of non-common keywords from a URL;
+You can also import [public domain books](https://archive.org/details/texts) on relevant subjects.
+[WordCounter.net](https://wordcounter.net/website-word-count) can create lists of non-common keywords from a website.
+You can then copy and paste those words into a spreadsheet.

-- [Word Clouds](https://coolinfographics.com/word-clouds).
-You can copy and paste whole paragraphs or (depending on the book's license, of course) the entire PDF.
-Additionally, you can create a word cloud from a URL on [here](https://www.wordclouds.com/).
-For a list of excellent generators
+Alternatively, you can create [Word Clouds](https://coolinfographics.com/word-clouds).
+You can copy and paste whole paragraphs or (depending on the book's copyright, of course) the entire PDF.

-- You can also import [public domain books](https://archive.org/details/texts) on relevant subjects.
+You can of course simply write down 40 words that sound good together.

-### When you've finished:
+When you've finished:
 - Clean up the words.
 Sort by d20 in two columns.
 - Images can also serve as sparks.
 - You'll want to generate at least 10 interesting phrases for inspiration.